Honda HR-V (third generation): South Africa

 The third-generation HR-V was launched in South Africa on 3 June 2022, in two trim levels: Comfort and Executive, it is powered by the 1.5-litre L15ZF I4 petrol engine paired with a CVT.
 In May 2025, both the Comfort and Executive trims were merged into the sole Elegance trim.

 The facelifted HR-V was launched in South Africa on 15 July 2025, with the same sole variant from the pre-facelift model.

 South Asia

 Pakistan

-The third-generation HR-V was launched in Pakistan as a locally assembled model on 21 October 2022.
-It was offered in two trim levels: VTi and VTi-S. Both trim levels were powered by the 1.5-litre L15ZF I4 petrol engine paired with a CVT.
-In 2025 the HR-V was introduced in a 1.5 E-HEV variant with 131 HP paired with an E-CVT.
-Honda Sensing was standard on all trims.
+The third-generation HR-V was launched in Pakistan on 21 October 2022.
+Locally assembled in Pakistan, it was offered in two variants: VTi and VTi-S, both variants were powered by the 1.5-litre petrol engine paired with a CVT and Honda Sensing standard on all trims.

+The facelifted HR-V was launched in Pakistan on 28 July 2025, with three variants: VTi, VTi-S and e:HEV.
+For the facelift model, the VTi and VTi-S variants powered by the 1.5-litre petrol engine, while the e:HEV powered by the 1.5-litre petrol hybrid.